-The Italian section of the Modern Languages department offers courses in Italian language, literature, culture, and history.
+The Italian section of the Modern Languages, Literatures, and Cultures Department offers courses in Italian language, literature, culture, and history.

 Students wishing to major in Italian must have achieved intermediate competence by finishing ITAL 202 or testing above that level.
 A minimum of 30 credits must be completed in addition to the intermediate competency.